Possible bound state of the double heavy meson-baryon system: Two-pion exchange potential and the bound state of

-Our calculation is very similar to that for the nucleon-nucleon potential\cite{Ordonez:1995rz}\cite{T.A.Rijken}, except that the parallel box diagram in our case is a little bit different.
-In the nucleon case, it should be careful to extract " iterated one-pion exchange'' contribution\cite{Kaiser:1997mw}.
-Therefore, the ``old-fashioned'' time-ordered perturbation theory is widely used \cite{Ordonez:1995rz}.
-However, there is not one-pion exchange between $D$ and $\overline{D}$ mesons, we can calculate directly using covariant perturbation theory.
+The calculation is very similar to that for the nucleon-nucleon potential \cite{Ordonez:1995rz} \cite{T.A.Rijken}, except that the parallel box diagram in our case is a little bit different.
+In the nucleon case, one should be careful to extract the ``iterated one-pion exchange'' contribution \cite{Kaiser:1997mw}.
+Therefore, ``old-fashioned'' time-ordered perturbation theory is widely used \cite{Ordonez:1995rz}.
+However, there is no one-pion exchange between $D$ and $\Lambda_c$, so we can calculate directly using covariant perturbation theory.